ZertoPublic/Z4K/docs/DeployingZertoForK8S.md

 ## Zerto for Kubernetes on Multiple Kubernetes Cluster Deployments - with a Separate Zerto Kubernetes Manager Cluster

-In this deployment Zerto recommends installing the Zerto Kubernetes manager on the recovery cluster.
+In this deployment Zerto recommends installing the Zerto Kubernetes Manager on the recovery cluster.

 ![MultipleCLusterSeparateManager](Images/Z4K_Multiple_Kubernetes_Cluster_Deployments_Separate_ZKM.png?raw=true)